Collin Alexander McHugh

 - Debut August 23, 2012

 P Collin McHugh was selected in the 18th round of the 2008 amateur draft by the New York Mets.
 He made his professional debut that year and reached the major leagues with the Mets late in the 2012 season.
-He pitched 8 times, including 4 starts, with a record of 0-4, 7.59 in 21 1/3 innings.
+In his major league debut on August 23rd, he gave up just 2 hits in 7 innings against the Colorado Rockies, walking 1 and striking out 9, but the game was still scoreless when he left and he ended with a no-decision as the Mets eventually lost the game, 1-0.
+His other appearances did not go so well, however: he pitched 8 times, including 4 starts, with a record of 0-4, 7.59 in 21 1/3 innings.
 He returned to the minor leagues at the start of the 2013 season, then was called up on May 18th.
 He made three appearances, including one start, going 0-1, 10.29 and was designated for assignment and traded to the Colorado Rockies on June 18th, in return for OF Eric Young Jr. He made 4 starts for the Rockies with little success, ending up at 0-3, 9.95, for a combined line of 0-4, 10.04.
 He did better in AAA with the Colorado Springs Sky Sox, where he was 2-2, 4.63 in 9 starts.
 After the season, he was claimed off waivers by the Houston Astros on December 18th.

 McHugh started the 2014 season back in AAA with the Oklahoma City RedHawks.
 He had no decisions and a 4.50 ERA in 14 innings when he was called up to Houston to replace the injured Scott Feldman on April 22nd.
-He had the best start of his career thus far against the Seattle Mariners, striking out the first three batters he faced and eventually racking up 12 Ks in 6 2/3 innings to earn his first career win after 8 losses, 5-2.
+He had the best start since his debut: facing the Seattle Mariners, he struck out the first three batters he faced and eventually racked up 12 Ks in 6 2/3 innings to earn his first career win after 8 losses, 5-2.
 He did not walk a batter and allowed no runs on 3 hits during his stint.
 He was just as sharp in his second outing on April 27th, pitching 8 2/3 innings in a 5-1 win over the Oakland Athletics.
 He completed what turned out to be a very solid rookie season by winning American League Rookie of the Month honors for September, when he went 4-0, 1.59 with a tremendous 25/1 K/W ratio.
 As a result of this strong finish, he ended the year with a winning record, 10-9, to go along with a 2.73 ERA in 25 starts.
 In 154 2/3 innings, he gave up 117 hits and struck out 157 while walking 41.
 It was a dominant performance from a completely unexpected source.